yingweiwo

 Protein Binding

-Data from a large clinical study indicate that concomitant administration of tirofiban and levothyroxine or omeprazole was associated with a higher clearance of tirofiban; the clinical importance of this effect is not known.
+65% Interaction Concomitant use/with other platelet aggregation inhibitors (especially platelet receptor GP IIb/IIIa inhibitors) is not recommended.
+Data from a large clinical study showed that concomitant administration of tirofiban and levothyroxine or omeprazole was associated with increased tirofiban clearance; the clinical significance of this effect is unclear.

 References